-Effectively, T Mark diamonds are certified twice: first by Chow Tai Fook, ensuring traceability, truthfulness, thoughtfulness and transparency (4Ts), and then by GIA’s digital grading report identifying each stone’s colour, clarity, cut and carat weight (4Cs).
-Consumers can access this information, secured by Everledger blockchain technology, by a mere tap on a mobile app.
+Effectively, T Mark diamonds are certified twice: first by Chow Tai Fook, ensuring traceability, truthfulness, thoughtfulness, and transparency (4Ts), and then by GIA’s digital grading report identifying each stone’s color, clarity, cut, and carat weight (4Cs).
+Consumers can access this information, secured by Everledger blockchain technology, with a mere tap on a mobile app.

 These industry breakthroughs add a new dimension to customers’ experience of owning a diamond.
 Transparency leads to confidence, which stimulates loyalty in return.
 It sounds like a virtuous circle worth cultivating.

 Everledger is a part of our Tech National International Growth Program.
 To find out more about our programs in Singapore, click here.

 Interested in joining our programs, click here.